 Although GitHub Pages are free, you need to use a GitHub repo for them.
 If you don’t want to open source your site you need to pay for private repos.
 Using Dokku you can setup multiple NGINX instances on a single VPS.
-Currently, I am paying $5/month for a Digital Ocean VPS with 1GB RAM.
+Currently, I am paying $5/month for a Hetzner Cloud VPS with 1GB RAM.
 RAM usage for this blog is ~2MB so I could host tens of static websites on this single low-end VPS.
 Together with free global assets CDN caching each of the NGXIN instances is able to handle loads of traffic.
 I verified it using Siege load testing.

 You can check memory usage of your docker containers by accessing your VPS and running:

 Although you can install Google Analytics on the website hosted by GitHub Pages I’ve noticed that traffic statistics reported by GA are much lower than what I see in unique visitor statistics displayed by Cloudflare.
 It looks like a lot of people are using tracking blockers.

 You can display your NGINX access logs by typing:

 Alternatively, you can find them on your VPS in